Eva-VLA: Evaluating Vision-Language-Action Models' Robustness Under Real-World Physical Variations: Methodology

 \subsection{Query-Based Optimizing Algorithm}

-In this section, we present our physical variation optimization algorithm, which aims to identify optimal transformation configurations $\boldsymbol{\mathcal{T}}^*$.
-Rather than optimizing for a single configuration, we explore a distribution over configurations, offering several key advantages: \textbf{1)} It enables diverse exploration of the configuration space, helping identify regions where optimal adversarial conditions exist; \textbf{2)} It facilitates faster convergence to regions containing effective configurations while reducing the risk of local optima; \textbf{3)} It enhances robustness by avoiding overfitting to specific solutions, ensuring better generalization across different VLA models.
+In this section, we present our query-based optimization algorithm designed to identify the most potent physical variations, denoted as $\boldsymbol{\mathcal{T}}^*$.
+Rather than relying on point-estimate optimization to find a single worst-case configuration, we frame this as a distribution search problem.
+This probabilistic approach offers two key advantages: \textbf{1)} It enables diverse exploration of the configuration space, helping identify regions where optimal adversarial conditions exist; \textbf{2)} It facilitates faster convergence to regions containing effective configurations while reducing the risk of local optima.